roytang/blog/content/posts/2008/05/shm-booster-draft-10-may-2008.md

 Lol, yeah, rare-drafting.

-Prior to this pack I&'d already gotten a pair of
+Prior to this pack I'd already gotten a pair of

 [Morselhoarder][9]